 100 m Record: 9.76 seconds

-American sprinter Christian Coleman is currently banned until 2022 due to repeated missed drug tests, meaning he won’t be competing in the 2021 Summer Olympics.
+American sprinter Christian Coleman was banned until 2022 due to repeated missed drug tests, meaning he didn't compete in the 2021 Summer Olympics.

 Nevertheless, he is the current world champion in the 100 metres, achieving a time of 9.79 seconds at the 2018 Diamond League finals.
 This marked him as the joint seventh best sprinter of all time in the history of the event, sharing the title with Maurice Greene.

 Coleman also holds a personal record of 19.85 seconds for the 200 m and is the world indoor record holder for the 60 m sprint, with a time of 6.34 seconds!